 Digital connectivity Infrastructure is an indispensable part of modern-day business.
 Given the growing risk exposure, evolving security landscape, and stringent regulations, it has now become essential for senior living and LTPACs to strengthen and support their IT connectivity Infrastructure and performing a Tech Audit can help.
 It’s a process of technical evaluation that assesses the current status of your connectivity and network to gauge its performance. (more…)

-If you have ever heard the terms ‘shared internet’ and ‘dedicated internet,’ you might have wondered exactly what they mean.
+If you have ever heard the terms ‘shared internet’ and ‘dedicated internet’, you might have wondered exactly what they mean.
 What separates these two, and which type of internet is a better choice for your senior living facility?
-You’ll find the answer in our overview of the 5 main difference between these two types of connections.
+You’ll find the answer in our overview of the 5 main differences between dedicated internet access and shared internet access.

 Shared Vs. Dedicated Internet: 5 Key Differences

 Shared internet connections often advertise impressive speeds, but what they don’t tell you is that those speeds can only be achieved when there are very few other users actively using that connection at the same time you are.
 This rarely happens, and shared connections rarely reach those top speeds as a result.
 They can state this in their advertising because they always include the term “up to” prior to the advertised speed.